-David S. Weinstein represents companies and individuals in white collar criminal defense, seized asset recovery, financial fraud investigations, corporate compliance, anti-money laundering and Foreign Corrupt Practices Act (FCPA) matters.
-He has decades of experience — especially in South Florida — as a criminal defense attorney and also as a federal and state prosecutor.
+David S. Weinstein represents companies and individuals in white collar criminal defense, seized asset recovery, financial fraud investigations, corporate compliance, anti-money laundering, False Claims Act (FCA), and Foreign Corrupt Practices Act (FCPA) matters.
+He has decades of experience—especially in South Florida—as a criminal defense attorney and also as a federal and state prosecutor.
 David's vast experience within the criminal justice system provides him with a unique perspective on the resolution of existing and potential issues for his clients.

 Before joining Hinshaw, David S. Weinstein practiced at two different firms in Miami.
 He was a senior member of the white collar practice teams at each firm.

 David spent more than a decade practicing as an Assistant U.S. Attorney for the Southern District of Florida.
 During his tenure, he served as Deputy Chief in the Major Crimes and Narcotics Section, as Chief of the Narcotics Section and as the Chief of the Public Integrity, National Security and Criminal Civil Rights Section.
 Prior to that, David worked for more than nine years as an Assistant State Attorney for the Miami-Dade County State Attorney's Office.
 While there, he served as Chief of the Narcotics Section, the Robbery and Career Criminal Section and as Deputy Chief of the Felony Division.

 - Government Enforcement and Corporate Compliance Committee, Vice Chair, 2017–Present

 - Federal Bar Association, South Florida Chapter